elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There are two limitations to creating a root on a custom element.
-We can create only one shadow root per element.
-The elem must be either a custom element, or one of one of the following: “article”, “aside”, “blockquote”, “body”, “div”, “footer”, “h1…h6”, “header”, “main” “nav”, “p”, “section”, or “span”.
-Other elements, like &#8249;img&#8250;, cannot host shadow tree.
+  <div><strong>Interview Response:</strong> There are two restrictions for creating a root on a custom element.
+We can only have one shadow root per element.
+The element must be either a custom element or one of the following: "article," "aside," "blockquote," "body," "div," "footer," "h1 to h6," "header," "main," "nav," "p," "section," or "span."
+Other elements, such as &#8249;img&#8250;, cannot host shadow-tree.
     </div>
   </div>
 </details>

 ---

-### Explain the function and syntax of the attachShadow() method.\*\*
+### Can you explain the function and syntax of the attachShadow() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The Element.attachShadow() method attaches a shadow DOM tree to the specified element and returns a reference to its ShadowRoot.
 To initiate the Shadow Root, we must use the mode argument with the open parameter.
-The open parameter makes element of the shadow root accessible outside of the root.
-The counter parameter is closed that denies access to the nodes of the closed shadow root from JavaScript outside.
-There is an additional argument that is rarely used, delegatesFocus is a Boolean, when set to true specifies behavior that mitigates custom element issues around focus-ability.
+The open parameter makes the element of the shadow root accessible outside of the root.
+The counter parameter is closed, which denies access to the nodes of the closed shadow root from JavaScript outside.
+An additional argument rarely gets used, delegatesFocus is a Boolean, when set to true, specifies behavior that mitigates custom element issues around focus-ability.
     </div><br />
     <strong>Syntax: </strong> const shadow = this.attachShadow(&#123;mode: 'open'&#125;);<br /><br />

 :::note
-You cannot attach a shadow root to every type of element.
-There are some that cannot have a shadow DOM for security reasons (for example `<a>`), and more besides.
+You cannot attach a shadow root to every type of element, and some cannot have a shadow DOM for security reasons (for example, `<a>`) and more besides.
 :::

   </div>